 H.B.
 No. 11 introduces a new subchapter, Subchapter K, to Chapter 51 of the Occupations Code, focusing on licensing reciprocity agreements managed by the Texas Department of Licensing and Regulation.
 The bill mandates the department to maximize these agreements and identify any state laws that hinder the establishment of reciprocity with other states.
-It also requires the Texas Commission of Licensing and Regulation to adopt rules that will help determine if the licensing requirements of other states are substantially equivalent to Texas's requirements, considering factors such as training, testing, and complaint resolution procedures.
+It also requires the Texas Commission of Licensing and Regulation to adopt rules that will help determine if the licensing requirements of other states are substantially equivalent to Texas's requirements, considering factors such as training, scope of practice, and complaint resolution procedures.

 Statutes affected: